adilabdu/ankeboot-admin/README.md

 The project should now be available on `localhost` with port number set by the PHP dev server (commonly `localhost:8000`)

 #### Job workers
 Run the following commands to start the job workers.
-The default queue is used for mailables and notifications, while the `scout` queue is used for indexing models into Meilisearch
+The default queue is used for mailables notifications and batch imports, while the `scout` queue is used for indexing models into Meilisearch
 ```shell
 php artisan queue:work